mario-to-lowercase/MicroDoc/pages/contributing.md

 ## 🧭 Core Design Principles

-When contributing to Microblog, keep these core principles in mind:
+When contributing to MicroDoc, keep these core principles in mind:

 1. **Simplicity**: Keep the codebase small, efficient, and easy to understand
 2. **Minimalism**: Avoid unnecessary dependencies and bloat